robertkarl/RKTwitter/README.md

 - [x] User can see embedded image media within the tweet detail view
 - [ ] Compose is replaced with a modal overlay (tried this, not the correct U/X if you ask me)

+#### Extras
+- [x] Automatically check back periodically after failures and refresh when internet is reconnected